RDN Rain Garden

 The rain garden during a rain event before landscaping work

-The RDN plans to upgrade the rain garden so that it functions properly and serves as a public demonstration site by:
+The RDN planned to upgrade the rain garden so that it functions properly and serves as a public demonstration site by:

 • removing turf grass and invasive species